Overview

 In-App Usage

-The work shown above was implemented in a modal that shows up in the FTUE.
+The work shown above was implemented in a modal that shows up in the First-Time User Experience (FTUE).